 Can Trimix be stored at room temperature or frozen?

 Trimix is designed to be stored in either refrigerator or freezer temperatures.
-It can initially reach room temperature in transit or prior to receipt by a patient, and may come up to room temperature briefly when you take it out to use it.
-However, when not taking out a dose, it should be stored in the fridge or freezer.
-One important note, however – always take a vial out of the freezer a few days before intended use, and put it in the refrigerator.
+It can initially reach room temperature in transit or prior to receipt by a patient and may come up to room temperature briefly when you take it out to use it.
+However, when not taking out a dose, it should be stored in the refrigerator or freezer.
+One important note, however – always take a vial out of the freezer a few days before the intended use, and put it in the refrigerator.
 Do not attempt to use frozen Trimix with a syringe, and do not refreeze a vial that has already been opened/punctured.

 What is the recommended frequency of use for Trimix?